 Whenever possible, open up to some natural air.
 Shut the AC down and open the windows.
 During times of good weather, use screen doors.
 Install a whole-house fan or ceiling fan for boosting your house’s ventilation.

 Make sure your cats and dogs are bathed and groomed regularly.
 The routine is even more important during winter.
 You certainly don’t have to put the pets into the bathtub but brushing at least on alternate days is advised.

 Mildew and mold are your AC’s adversaries.
 They thrive when there’s excessive moisture around.
 Fans in basements or bathrooms or other areas having moisture would help.
 And having a dehumidifier set up at these locations shall come in handy too.

 Smoke outdoors and use non-toxic candles, if you use candles.
 If there’s a fireplace in the house, keep the flue and chimney clean, and burn only cured or dried wood.

 If you believe the air you’re breathing is not clean enough, probably your air conditioner is at fault.
-Contact Weather Masters for air conditioning repair Scottsdale, AZ service, and your breathing space won’t be contaminated anymore.
+Contact Weather Masters, Inc. for air conditioning repair Scottsdale, AZ service, and your breathing space won’t be contaminated anymore.